Tastes like: cherry, dark chocolate, grapefruit, red apple

 If you’ve been part of our gang for a while, you’ll know that we’re now 5 years into a project with the community at Jacutinga in the hills of Southern Minas Gerais, about 45 mins drive from the small town of Poço Fundo.
 The two farmers with whom we work most closely are Osmar Pereira (who produces You Gotta Fight) and Elton Alves.

 Elton is a younger guy, who is keen to push the boundaries of what can be achieved in terms of the quality and flavour of his coffee, and together with our great friends at Legender Specialty Coffees, Demilson & Herico, as well our good friend Ian from Ethical Addictions Coffee in the UK, we talked about funding some raised drying beds, in order for Elton to do some experimental lots – processing his coffee in a way that would far more likely be seen in Eastern Africa than in Brazil.

-We were sent updates of Elton and his families experiments (he roped his mother in to ensuring that the coffee was turned regularly), and we guaranteed a price far higher than the normal, regardless of the results.
+We were sent updates of Elton and the family as they experimented with the processing, and we guaranteed a price far higher than the normal, regardless of the results.
 If the coffee was undrinkable, then we’d still buy it, because we wanted Elton to be sure that we were invested in the project, and to allow him to use some of his best coffees to experiment with without worrying about the cost implications.